LaupWing/endavour/README.md

 Technology | #finished
 --- | ---
-Intertia | ✔️
+Inertia | ✔️
 Vue3 | ✔️
 Nextjs12 | ✔️
 Nextjs13 | ✔️
 Gatsby | ❌
 Wordpress | ❌

-I have created the web application using the major and popular frameworks in the current time.
+I have developed the web application using the most popular and widely-used frameworks available at the current time.